 COVID-19 Wedding Photography FAQ

 This is a guide for couples who are looking to book their wedding vendors during a pandemic or who are looking for lifestyle photography sessions (newborn, family, etc.).
 While some information in this guide is unique to Ten.2.Ten Photography, some of the more generic information actually applies to all your vendors and all contracts you may enter.
-We are not lawyers but we have worked very closely with ours over the years and recently to learn everything we can about creating an agreement that protects both the couple and the business in this unprecedented time and have included this in our COVID-19 Wedding Photography FAQ page.
+We are not lawyers but we have worked very closely with ours over the years and recently to learn everything we can about creating an agreement that protects both the couple and the business in this unprecedented time and has included this in our COVID-19 Wedding Photography FAQ page.

 On a similar note… a lot of this information is just really difficult to deliver in solely a written format because it can seem very dry and without heart or empathy.
 Conversations about sensitive subjects like wedding cancellations and contract language are always best when active communication can be fostered; this means phone calls or zoom meetings.
 Without active communication, misinterpretation can easily happen.
-I included these questions in a COVID specific FAQ because I pride myself on being an open book, but it’s equally as important o continue discussing these matters in person so that nuances can be addressed and emotion can be acknowledged.
+I included these questions in a COVID-19 Wedding FAQ because I pride myself on being an open book, but it’s equally as important o continue discussing these matters in person so that nuances can be addressed and emotion can be acknowledged.

 Q: Are you open?